oqtane/oqtane.docs/src/pages/manuals/installation/installation-wizard.md

     ![Installation Button](./assets/installation-wizard-install-button.png)

-   - Upon completion, you’ll be redirected to the Oqtane homepage, where you can log in with the admin account created during setup.
+   - Upon completion, you'll be redirected to the Oqtane homepage, where you can log in with the admin account created during setup.

    ![Installation Complete](./assets/installation-wizard-install-spinner.png)